cristianastan2/AOES-CLIM670-CCPP-SCM-Quickstart/_episodes/03-Running-CCPP-SCM.md

 >
 {: .challenge}

 We can read the file using Python `xarray`.
 This is a small file.
+If you need help, here is an [example](https://github.com/cristianastan2/AOES-CLIM670-Earth-System-Modeling/blob/gh-pages/code/plotting/read_ccpp_scm.ipynb)

 The namlist file `.nml` contains the configuration namelist that contains parameters for the SCM infrastructure and the physics configuration namelist.